 6. Use internal social media

 Using internal social media activities is a developing area.
 There is growing interest and acceptance for CEOs to use social media to engage with internal and external stakeholders.
-Certainly take this up as long as your CEO voice is perceived as authentic and communicates about relevant content.
+Indeed, take this up as long as your CEO’s voice is perceived as authentic and communicates relevant content.
 Ensure that some of the content strategically supports the role of middle managers.

 7. Emphasize role modelling

-Modelling great communication behavior is a cornerstone for great communication culture in an organization.
-And often this is where internal communicators come in: we need to work with our leaders and keep suggesting ways such as above in which they can engage in good internal communication.
+Modelling excellent communication behavior is a cornerstone for great communication culture in an organization.
+And often, this is where internal communicators come in: we need to work with our leaders and keep suggesting ways, such as above, in which they can engage in good internal communication.

 How to get middle managers to communicate better

-This article explains the ways you can get middle managers to communicate better with their direct reports.
+This article explains how you can get middle managers to communicate better with their direct reports.
 This type of improved communication can help your career prospects as well.
-Read here how you can strengthen your career advancement potential as a middle manager.
+Read here how to strengthen your career advancement potential as a middle manager.